CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You make a copy of the repository on your computer.
+You make a copy of the repository on your GitHup account.

 ## Question 10